Ryucoin/jenkins-tutorial/README.md

 sudo gem install cocoapods
 ```

+3) Install Xcode from the Mac App Store (this can take 15 to 30 minutes so definitely continue onto the next steps even if it isn't finished)

-3) Install Java with Homebrew:
+4) Install Java with Homebrew:

 ```
 brew cask install homebrew/cask-versions/java8